vucript-ts/vucript/readme.md

 # Vucript

-Vucript is a typescript dialect which compiles to components of Vue.
+Vucript is a typescript dialect that compiles to components of Vue.

-With vucript, you can write your Vue components more simply than normal TypeScript.
+With Vucript, you can write your Vue components more simply than normal TypeScript.

 ## Installation